JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 The puzzles in Worm Jazz are of a good quality, and in each you can score 1-3 stars depending on how many of the pellets you were able to eat.
 I think this was a pretty reasonable way to add flexibility to the difficulty.
 One drawback is that it's hard to make a perfectly smooth difficulty curve without knowing how many stars the player will be going for, but it felt fairly good going for all the stars.
 A small criticism is that I felt most of the puzzles had high depth and low breadth, which is not generally my preference.
 By this I mean that you are often constrained to a few main options, each of which sets you down a path with several consequences.
 Because of this, it can be harder to plan ahead without doing some experimentation first.
 I suspect the developer found that having more open puzzles would give the player too much power.
 That said, there are more than enough puzzles here with satisfying logical challenges.

-Concluding with more words about the production: the original music is very good, graphics are excellent (though effects could have been more subdued), and you can unlock funny hats!
+Concluding with more words about the production: the original jazz music is very good, graphics are excellent (though effects could have been more subdued), and you can unlock funny hats!

 ![jazz](https://joelthefox.github.io/img/WormJazz.png)

+>Well, the game started as a game jam entry.
+The theme of the jam was "extra life", so I thought it made the most sense to have that be part of the game's core mechanics, ie. being able to control your size by using extra lives strategically.
+I thought a worm would be a better fit than a snake, since worms are known to be able to regenerate their tail (it's the head in the game, but minor detail...)
+Worms also come out on rainy days and since nothing goes together better than smooth jazz on a rainy day, it all kind of just came together nicely.
+>I ended up winning the game jam, and decided to spend the winnings turning the prototype into a commercial product.
+It wasn't a big budget, but I did hire a jazz composer for the soundtrack :).
+I wish I had spent more time on visuals and level design/difficulty tuning especially.
+I kind of opted for the easy way out by providing 1-3 stars rather than trying to properly balance it out.
+I think the thing I'm happiest about is how the sound design turned out.
+>-Yu

 -----